Building Citizen-Powered Agricultural Intelligence

 The Challenge

-Agricultural communities across the Caribbean face growing pressure from climate stress, pests and diseases, rising input costs, and limited access to timely, local data.
-Decisions are often made with incomplete information, while valuable knowledge from farmers, communities, and researchers remains fragmented.
-Smallholder farmers, in particular, are excluded from the kinds of real-time intelligence that larger systems rely on, making it harder to reduce risks, protect yields, and adapt to change.
+Agricultural communities in Trinidad and Tobago and across the Caribbean (SIDS) face increasing pressure from climate stress, pests and diseases, rising input costs, and limited access to timely, local data.
+Many decisions are made with incomplete or delayed information, while valuable knowledge from farmers, environmental stewards, communities, and researchers remains fragmented and underused.

-CSAP exists because these challenges are not just technical.
-They are systemic, and they require new ways of working together.
+CSAP exists because these challenges are not only technical.
+They are systemic, and they require new ways of producing, sharing, and using agroecological data.

 This is not a fixed blueprint.
-It is a living system that evolves as participants learn what works, what doesn’t, and what needs to change.
+It is a living system that evolves as participants learn what works, what does not, and what needs to change.

 We envision an agricultural system where communities actively generate the data that guides decisions affecting their livelihoods and environments.
 A system where local observations strengthen research, early warnings reach farmers faster, and nature-based practices are informed by real field conditions.
 By combining human observation, digital tools, and scientific insight, CSAP aims to strengthen productivity, resilience, and opportunity across farming communities